Swapnil-Rakshe/Predict_Fuel_Efficiency_with_Machine_Leaning/README.md

 # Predict-Fuel-Efficiency-with-Machine-Leaning

 ## Objective
-Develop a machine learning model to prdict the miles per gallon (mpg) of a car for a given car features such as number of cylinders, engine displacement, power produced by engine, acceleration, weight of car, and model year and deploy the model to Amazon Web Services (AWS).
+Develop a machine learning model to predict the miles per gallon (mpg) of a car for given car features such as the number of cylinders, engine displacement, power produced by the engine, acceleration, weight of a car, and model year as well as deploy the model to Amazon Web Services (AWS).

 ## Content
-`Data` contains data set used to train, validate, and test algorithm
+* `Data` contains data set used to train, validate, and test algorithm
+* `templates` contains index.html for web page
+* `server` contains model pickle file and server.py developed by using Flask
+* `Fuel_Efficiency_Prediction.ipynb` is a python code for developed model

 ## Getting started